TUSSGRAY/UKCemap-exam/replit.md

 - Progress tracking with question counter
 - Results summary with percentage score and pass/fail indication
 - Topic badges on questions for content categorization
+- Textbook promotion section on home page with link to official CeMAP study materials

 **Design Principles**:
 - Progressive disclosure to avoid overwhelming users